Graph coverings and twisted operators: Abstract

 \section{Abstract}

-Given a graph and a representation of its fundamental group, there is a naturally associated twisted adjacency operator.
-The main result of this article is the fact that these operators behave in a controlled way under graph covering maps.
+Given a graph and a representation of its fundamental group, there is a naturally associated twisted adjacency operator, uniquely defined up to conjugacy.
+The main result of this article is the fact that this operator behaves in a controlled way under graph covering maps.
 When such an operator can be used to enumerate objects, or compute a partition function, this has concrete implications on the corresponding enumeration problem, or statistical mechanics model.
-For example, we show that if~$\widetilde{\G}$ is a finite connected covering graph of a graph~$\G$ endowed with edge-weights~$\sx=\{\sx_\se\}_{\se}$, then the spanning tree partition function of~$\G$ divides the one of~$\widetilde{\G}$ in the ring~$\Z[\sx]$.
+For example, we show that if~$\widetilde{\G}$ is a finite covering graph of a connected graph~$\G$ endowed with edge-weights~$\sx=\{\sx_\se\}_{\se}$, then the spanning tree partition function of~$\G$ divides the one of~$\widetilde{\G}$ in the ring~$\Z[\sx]$.
 Several other consequences are obtained, some known, others new.